The Bradford Mentoring Programme

 - Attendance at a ‘Reflection and Evaluation’ event to recognise progress and achievement

-- Matching you with a mentor - If successful at interview (and a suitable mentor can be sourced) you will be matched as soon as possible (Please note: there will always be those students who we are unable to match.
+- Matching you with a mentor - After attending induction training (and a suitable mentor can be sourced) you will be matched as soon as possible (Please note: there will always be those students who we are unable to match.
 In these circumstances we aim to provide the individual student with constructive feedback, and there is the opportunity to reapply).

 - Your mentoring partnership commences - you will be provided with your mentors details and vice versa so you can introduce yourself and schedule a first meeting